lljustycell999/CIS250/README.md

 # Data Structures
-This repository contains the Java programming labs completed as part of a data structures course
+This repository contains the Java programming labs completed as part of a data structures course.